The surprising key to keeping top workers (and attracting new ones)

 “But wait,” you might be saying.
 “How do we know our employees are interested in voluntary health care plans?
 And, if they are, how do these plans benefit our company?”

-Each year, Aflac conducts the Aflac WorkForces Report (AWR), which is a survey designed to gauge employer and employee opinions about health care issues and coverage.1 As part of our 2013 survey, we asked 5,299 workers to share their thoughts about voluntary health care insurance.
-Fully 60 percent said they’d be interested in voluntary coverage if their employers made it available.
+Each year, Aflac conducts the Aflac WorkForces Report (AWR), which is a survey designed to gauge employer and employee opinions about health care issues and coverage.1 As part of our 2014 survey, we asked 5,209 workers to share their thoughts about voluntary health care insurance.
+Fully 52 percent said they’d be interested in voluntary coverage if their employers made it available.
 Driving that interest, of course, is the financial uncertainty mentioned earlier.
-Aflac also asked workers about their financial situations and here’s what we found:
+Aflac also asked workers about their financial situations, and here’s what we found:

 It’s no wonder, then, that workers are feeling somewhat panicky – many have no financial safety nets, so they’re attracted to voluntary insurance that pays policyholders directly and covers unexpected costs stemming from illness, injury and even death.

 If you’re looking for additional reasons to add to employees’ health benefits options, there are many.
 The recession has placed a heavy burden on not only workers who’ve lost their jobs, but also those left behind to shoulder heavier workloads.
-Worker discontent is rampant, as evidenced by a Right Management survey revealing that 86 percent of employees plan to actively look for new jobs in 2013.2
+Worker discontent is rampant, as evidenced by a Korn Ferry survey revealing that 57 percent of workers plan to look for new jobs in 2015.2

 As the job market improves, companies should be looking for ways to combat turnover, not to mention ways to attract the best and brightest new workers.
 Making health care offerings part of retention and acquisition efforts is often overlooked, but these benefits can go a long way toward increasing worker satisfaction and productivity.